Project – On recordThis profile is no longer actively maintained, with the information now possibly out of date

 Private banks must not participate in funding this project, whatever form it takes, be it project finance, general corporate loans or underwriting of shares or bonds on the stock markets of the companies involved.

-- In 2007, Alberta's government approved the withdrawal of 119.5 billion gallons of water for tar sands extraction.
+Health impacts from water pollution: In 2007, Alberta's government approved the withdrawal of 119.5 billion gallons of water for tar sands extraction.
 An estimated 82% of this water comes from the Athabasca River.
 Toxic wastewater is discharged in holding or tailing ponds that now leak 11 million litres of toxic waste per day into the Athabasca and seep into the ground water.
 This water flows northward (downstream) further into Indigenous territories.
 Since this toxic waste has been flowing into the river and seeping into the groundwater, rare and virulent cancers have affected many of the Indigenous Community members, and fish and game have been found with physical abnormalities, deformations and tumors.

 This is also a concern for other communities along the path as the pipeline crosses large water reserves.
 If there was a leak there could be contamination in drinking water for millions of Americans and devastate the mid-western U.S. economy.

 There are various levels of concern for the environment, from the original stages of production, to the processing and transportation of the oil.